MicrosoftDocs/fabric-docs/docs/data-factory/tutorial-end-to-end-pipeline.md

 ---
-title: Data Factory tutorial - Create a data pipeline
+title: Module 1 - Create a pipeline with Data Factory
 description: This module covers creating a data pipeline, as part of an end-to-end data integration tutorial to complete a full data integration scenario with Data Factory in Microsoft Fabric within an hour. ms.reviewer: jonburchel ms.author: xupzhou